-- In Rural Residential one acre (RR-1) zone, the number of livestock and/or animals including cattle, horses, goats, sheep, swine, poultry, or fur bearing animals is subject to the density limitations listed in this section.

-- $\underline{\hspace{0.1cm}}^{A}.$ The primary intended use for properties zoned RR- 1 is residential.
-The raising of livestock and/or animals in these zones shall be incidental to the primary use.

-- B. Livestock and/or Animal densities are as follows:

-- a.Cattle two per acre, or

-- b.
-Horses, mules, donkeys, llamas two animals per acre, or

-- c.Sheep or goats six animals per acre, or

-- d.
-Emu eight ratite per acre, or

-- e.strich four ratite per acre, or

-- - g.Swine four swine per acre.

-- $\underline{\underline{\hspace{0.1in}}}$ D. All swine shall be confined to an area not less than 500 feet from any adjacent residential dwelling (not the property of the owner of the swine).
+- In Rural Residential one acre (RR-1) zone, the number of livestock and/or animals including cattle, horses, goats, sheep, swine, poultry, or fur bearing animals is subject to the density limitations listed in this section. - $\$ A. The primary intended use for properties zoned RR- 1 is residential.
+The raising of livestock and/or animals in these zones shall be incidental to the primary use. - B. Livestock and/or Animal densities are as follows: - a.
+Cattle two per acre, or - b.
+Horses, mules, donkeys, llamas two animals per acre, or - c.
+Sheep or goats six animals per acre, or - d.
+Emu eight ratite per acre, or - \\\\e.\strich four ratite per acre, or - f.
+Miniature cows, horses, mules and donkeys four per acre, or - g.
+Swine four swine per acre. - $\underline{\phantom{C}}$ .
+Cattle, horses, mules, donkeys, llamas, sheep, goats, emu and ostriches can not be kept on a site having an area of less than one-half acre. - \\\\\D. All swine shall be confined to an area not less than 500 feet from any adjacent residential dwelling (not the property of the owner of the swine).